 The fleyeVision user interface allows the extremely fast automatic or manual setup of new labels.

-The sensorless detection was developed in close cooperation between the image processing experts at AB Graphic and the Development Department at STEMMER IMAGING on the basis of the Visual Applets FPGA development tool from Silicon Software.
+The sensorless detection was developed in close cooperation between the machine vision experts at AB Graphic and the Development Department at STEMMER IMAGING on the basis of the Visual Applets FPGA development tool from Silicon Software.
 The solution thereby created processes the images from the line scan cameras that are employed in all systems from AB Graphic that feature image processing functionality.
 "The requirements for speed, resolution and thus data throughput are very high in label inspection.
 With line scan cameras we can cover all variants, which we offer our customers as options", stresses Wirtz.

 The selection thereby ranges from line scan cameras with a 1k resolution through 2k variants up to models with an 8k resolution in monochrome or colour.
 Depending on the width of the tape to be inspected, speeds of up to 350 metres per minute and the detection of faults down to a size of 0.02 mm² are thus possible.
 The smallest detectable distance between two lines or the smallest resolvable line width is decisive for the reliable recognition of barcodes.
 The limit that can currently still be reliably recognised, for example with a web width of 210 mm with 8k line scan cameras, is 0.08 mm.

 One further special feature is important to Ralf Wirtz: "Two camera systems can optionally be used in the fleyeVision systems in order either to check the front and rear sides of label tapes or to increase the resolution with large tape widths.
 Even with such variants, the incoming data from both cameras is captured and processed by a single Silicon Software frame grabber.
-This illustrates the performance of our solution, which was only possible through the use of high-quality image processing components, the ideal configuration and the joint development by Silicon Software and STEMMER IMAGING according to AB Graphic's specifications."
+This illustrates the performance of our solution, which was only possible through the use of high-quality machine vision components, the ideal configuration and the joint development by Silicon Software and STEMMER IMAGING according to AB Graphic's specifications."

 AB Graphic International had been producing innovative further processing machines for digital printing, automatic winding machines, winding and inspection machines as well as print inspection systems for over 60 years.
 With production facilities in Great Britain and Germany as well as sales and service points in Great Britain, Germany, the USA, France, the Netherlands and Spain, plus a global network of sales partners, the company offers its international customers comprehensive support.